subhadeeproy3902/BloxAI/README.md

 ## Contributors

+Interested contributors and issue raisers are also requested to join [WhatsApp Group](https://chat.whatsapp.com/E5oRd1VG1Ov4HoNPq4QcRU).
+For more discussions and faster PR merging

 To ensure transparency and recognition for your contributions, we've established a straightforward process.
 When resolving issues or submitting PRs, please remember to fill out your details in `src/app/contributors/ContributorsData.ts`.
 This file serves as a repository of the individuals who are actively involved in improving our platform.

 However, it's important to adhere to strict regulations to maintain the integrity of our contributor records: